 “Any group or individual that promotes white supremacy or other dehumanizing world views, are [sic] not in tandem with the position of Tennessee Right to Life on the value of every person’s dignity and life,” Ed Albin, one of Tennessee Right to Life’s leaders, wrote on his group’s Facebook page on Wednesday.
 “Our organization's march has a single agenda to support the rights of mothers and the unborn, and we don't agree with the violent agenda of white supremacists or Antifa.”

 The Tennessee group also posted a link on its Twitter account to an article by anti-abortion activists in Chicago who recently worked with the police there to eject the white nationalist group Patriot Front from a March for Life demonstration.
-Patriot Front later bragged on Twitter, however, that it had handed out “several hundred fliers” at the Chicago march.
+Patriot Front later bragged on Twitter, however, that it had handed out “several hundred flyers” at the Chicago march.

 The Women’s March in Knoxville this weekend is part of a larger, nationwide protest against President Donald Trump, whose own rhetoric and policies have energized racist groups nationwide.
 About 5,000 people took part in last year’s Women’s March in Knoxville, according to the local News Sentinel newspaper.